-- (c) In respect of moveable other than those specified in sub-clause (b) above, including sundry debtors, outstanding loans and advances, if any, recoverable in cash or in kind or for value to be received, bank balances and deposits, if any, with Government, semi Government, Local and other authorities and bodies, the following modus operandi shall to the extent possible be followed: - (i) The Transferee Company shall give notice in such form as it may deem fit and proper, to each person.
-Debtor or depositee as the case may be, that pursuant to the High Court of Bombay at Goa having sanction the Scheme of Amalgamation between the Transferor Company, the Transferee Company and their respective members under Sections 391 and 394 of the Act, the said debit, loan, advance or deposit be paid or made good or held on account of the Transferee Company as the person entitled thereto to the end and intent that the right of the Transferor Company to recover or realize the same stands extinguished and that appropriate entry should be passed in its books to record the aforesaid change; - (ii) The Transferor Company shall also give notice in such form as it may deem fit and proper to each person, debtor or depositee that pursuant to the High Court of Bombay at Goa having sanction the Scheme of Amalgamation between the Transferor Company, the Transferee Company, and their respective members under Sections 391 and 394 of the Act, the said debit, loan, advance or deposit be paid or made good or held on account of the Transferee Company and that the right of the Transferor Company to recover or realize the same stands extinguished; - 2. (a) For the purposes of the Scheme, the undertaking and business of the Transferor Company shall include: - (i) All the assets, moveable and immoveable properties, of the Transferor Company immediately before the amalgamation; and - (ii) All the liabilities of the Transferor Company immediately before the amalgamation - (b) Without prejudice to the generality of the foregoing sub-clause (a), the said undertaking and the business of the Transferor Company shall include:
+(c) In respect of moveables other than those specified in sub-clause (b) above, including sundry debtors, outstanding loans and advances, if any, recoverable in cash or in kind or for value to be received, bank balances and deposits, if any, with Government, Semi Government, Local and other authorities and bodies, the following modus operandi shall to the extent possible be followed:

+- (i) The Transferee Company shall give notice in such form as it may deem fit and proper, to each person.
+Debtor or depositee as the case may be, that pursuant to the High Court of Bombay at Goa having sanction the Scheme of Amalgamation between the Transferor Company, the Transferee Company and their respective members under Sections 391 and 394 of the Act, the said debit, loan, advance or deposit be paid or made good or held on account of the Transferee Company as the person entitled thereto to the end and intent that the right of the Transferor Company to recover or realize the same stands extinguished and that appropriate entry should be passed in its books to record the aforesaid change; - (ii) The Transferor Company shall also give notice in such form as it may deem fit and proper to each person, debtor or depositee that pursuant to the High Court of Bombay at Goa having sanctioned the Scheme of Amalgamation between the Transferor Company, the Transferee Company, and their respective members under Sections 391 and 394 of the Act, the said debt, loan, advance or deposit be paid or made good or held on account of the Transferee Company and that the right of the Transferor Company to recover or realize the same stands extinguished; - 2. (a) For the purposes of the Scheme, the undertaking and business of the Transferor Company shall include: - All the assets, moveable and immoveable properties, of the Transferor Company immediately before the amalgamation; and - (ii) All the liabilities of the Transferor Company immediately before the amalgamation.